being0/backbase_kalah/README.md

 #### * KalahGameService

 Kalah game service is the logic of the application.
 It persists KalahGame using KalahGameRepository.
-Kalah game service to the move operation in a lock block that is provided by LockProvider interface.
+Kalah game service does the move operation in a lock block that is provided by LockProvider interface.
-LockProvider insures that we won't have race condition and kalahGame won't be inconsistent.
+LockProvider ensures that we won't have race condition and kalahGame won't be inconsistent.

 #### * KalahGame